 How to Prevent Your Office Chair from Leaning Back: 7 Effective Tips

-Maintaining a stable office chair is essential for comfort and productivity.
+Maintaining a stable office furniture is essential for comfort and productivity.
 Here are seven effective tips to help you prevent your chair from leaning back:

 1. Tighten the Backrest Screws